Finite $3$-connected homogeneous graphs: Introduction

-A transitive permutation group $G$ on a set $\Om$ is said to be {\em quasiprimitive} if every nontrivial normal subgroup of $G$ acts transitively on $\Om$.
-In Theorem~\ref{normal quotient}, if we choose $N$ to be maximal by inclusion subject to being intransitive on $V(\G)$, then $G/N$ is quasiprimitive on $V(\G_N)$ in addition to $\G_N$ being $(G/N,3)$-CH.
-Therefore, it is natural to consider the $(G,3)$-CH graphs such that $G$ is quasiprimitive on $V(\G)$.
+In Theorem~\ref{normal quotient}, if we choose $N$ to be maximal by inclusion subject to being intransitive on $V\G$, then $G/N$ is quasiprimitive on $V\G_N$ in addition to $\G_N$ being $(G/N,3)$-CH.
+Therefore, it is natural to consider the $(G,3)$-CH graphs such that $G$ is quasiprimitive on $V\G$.
 The following theorem determines the possibilities for the type of $G$.